Connie Britton Teases A ‘Nashville’ Return: How Would She Come Back?

-Last week on Nashville fans were shocked to see the death of Rayna James.
+Last week on Nashville, fans were shocked to see the death of Rayna James.
 Connie Britton made the choice to leave the show.
 Now Connie is speaking out about if she will be back again and what it would take to get her to return.
 Sounds Like Nashville shared about what Connie said would convince her to come back on the show again.
 Connie Britton talked about it while on The Late Show With Stephen Colbert.

 This was Connie Britton’s first public appearance since Rayna James died and also her first time on this show.
 She played the character for five years.
 One thing she did confirm is that Rayna James is really dead and won’t be coming back.
 Stephen Colbert teased ideas of how Connie Britton could come back to the show again.
 He had several great ideas about what they could do.
-One idea was that Connie could come back as Rayna James evil twin.
+One idea was that Connie could come back as Rayna James’ evil twin.
 Here is what she thought of that idea.

 “I’m sorry!
 I gotta tell it like it is.
 She’s really dead.
 But I think the twin sister idea is not bad.
 I mean, it’s Nashville.
 Anything could happen!
 What if the long lost sister comes back and oh, she’s such a devil!
 Oh, she’s such a devil.
 She’ll come back and she’ll be horrible.”

-You can still see Connie Britton on the Netflix movie, The Land of Steady Habits.
-This movie is with Ted Thompson, Ben Mendelsohn, Edie Falco and Thomas Mann.
+You can still see Connie Britton on the Netflix movie The Land of Steady Habits.
+This movie is with Ted Thompson, Ben Mendelsohn, Edie Falco, and Thomas Mann.
 She has been on television for a long time, and it sounds like movies is what is in her future right now.
 Fans are going to miss seeing her on Nashville, though.
 The fans fought hard to get CMT to pick up this show after ABC canceled it after last season.

 Connie Britton explains why #Nashville had to end the way it did tonight: https://t.co/s8uudwVwOF pic.twitter.com/yVILe3fYY9